 Tales Of A River Tay Legend

-As we approach the River Tay's 2019 opening day here's a fantastic story involving my late mentor & great friend Willie Laird which always comes to mind at this time of year.
+As we fast approach the River Tay's 2020 opening day here's a fantastic story involving my late mentor & great friend Willie Laird which always comes to mind at this time of year.
 Don't fall off your chair laughing when you read this one!

 A Real River Tay Opening Day